glennmckechnie/weewx-WXgraphic/README.md

 When the weewx report cycle runs it will copy the www/wxgraphic directory to your webserver once, and once only.
 It will be named wxgraphic and will be in your weewx root directory (weewx/wxgraphic) by default.

-   5. Configure the php script
+   5. Configure the scripts output

-Within that wxgraphic directory is a file named config.txt  That will require editing to change the configuration to suit your taste, set up.
+The main configuration options are done by editing skin.conf

-You have your choice of banner, banner_big, avatar or if nothing is selected, a default image.
-Only the *.png files are copied over.
-If you want the other formats (jpeg, gif) thats a manual job for you to perform.
+You have your choice of banner, banner_big, avatar or if nothing is selected, a default image sized at 150x150.
+The default image type is*.png The other types are jpeg and gif

 The data to feed wxgraphic will be transferred at each weewx report cycle to (www) wxgraphic/DATA/weewx-wxgraphic.txt via the skins/WXgraphic/DATA/weewx-graphic.txt.tmpl

-Some editing is required within the skin.conf file.
+If you wish to use clientraw.txt then configure the [[Clientraw]] section within the skin.conf file.

 The original script wxgraphic.php has been renamed as index.php.
 However, this installation does not install every file from the wxgraphic_6.3 source.
 They are available in the master file , or the github repo if you want them.